Skip to contents

 )

-Finally, run the simulation using the mcs function:
+Then run the simulation using the mcs function and store the results:

 More Resources

-Much of this package is based on the book Data Analysis for Engineering and Project Risk Managment by Ivan Damnjanovic and Ken Reinschmidt and comes highly recommended.
+This project was inspired by the book Data Analysis for Engineering and Project Risk Managment by Ivan Damnjanovic and Ken Reinschmidt and is highly recommended.

 Code of Conduct